• Home

 The On Your Bike bicycle shop relocated to new premises adjacent to Borough Market.
 Skinkers Wine Bar closed its doors after 38 years and its sister establishment The Cooperage closed after a nearly 30 years in Tooley Street.

-The former South Eastern Railway offices will soon be demolished so a public plaza can be created in front of the new southern station concourse.
+The former South Eastern Railway offices will soon be demolished, so a public plaza can be created in front of the new southern station concourse.
 The triangular block had been home to a WW2 museum and a restaurant.
 The WW2 museum - Winston Churchill's Britain at War Experience closed in January 2013 and will not be relocating or reopening.
 The building survived the Luftwaffe but not the modern day developers.
 Unfortunately, efforts to get the building a listed status were unsuccessful despite Tooley Street being deemed a "conservation area" by Southwark Council.

 THE STRAND WC2 - STRAND TUBE (renamed Aldwych)